Charmed Kafka

 Charm client applications

-Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with the Kafka charm and user management via relations.
+Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with Charmed Apache Kafka and user management via relations.

-For example, the steps above for producing and consuming messages to Kafka have also been implemented in the kafka-test-app charm (that also implement the kafka_client relation) providing a fully integrated charmed user-experience, where producing/consuming messages can simply be achieved using relations.
+For example, the steps above for producing and consuming messages to Apache Kafka have also been implemented in the kafka-test-app charm (that also implements the kafka_client relation) providing a fully integrated charmed user experience, where producing/consuming messages can simply be achieved using relations.

 Producing messages